-Mitigation Measure M-NO-3 (Fixed Mechanical Equipment Noise Controls) and the impact would be less than significant with mitigation.

-- Cumulative construction-related air quality impacts are discussed under Impact C-AQ-2 starting on SEIR p.
+- Cumulative construction-related noise impacts are discussed under Impact C-NO-1 starting on SEIR p.
+3.C-38.
+As explained on RTC p.
+4.G-6, the analysis is conservative in that it considers the worst-case cumulative noise scenario in which the facilities master plan project closest to Archbishop Riordan High School (the East Basin Parking Structure) is constructed at the same time that noise-generating construction is occurring at the project site.
+The SEIR analysis identifies a significant impact related to cumulative noise impacts on sensitive receptors and identifies Mitigation Measure M-NO-1 (Construction Noise Control Measures).
+The SEIR concludes that even with implementation of Mitigation Measure M-NO-1, the impact would be significant and unavoidable. - Cumulative operational noise impacts related to traffic increases of the project in combination with cumulative projects are discussed under Impact C-NO-2 on SEIR p.
+3.C-40.
+The SEIR analysis concluded that the proposed project, in combination with the City College facilities master plan projects could result in significant cumulative substantial permanent increase in ambient noise levels; however, the proposed project's contribution would not be cumulatively considerable and the impact would be less than significant.
+No mitigation measures are identified for operational noise impacts related to increases in traffic because the cumulative impact is less than significant. - Cumulative mechanical equipment noise impacts of the project in combination with cumulative projects, including the City College facilities master plan projects, are discussed under Impact C-NO-3 on SEIR p.
+3.C-41.
+The SEIR analysis concludes that the proposed project in combination with the City College facilities master plan projects and other nearby projects could result in a significant cumulative permanent noise impact related to mechanical equipment; however, the proposed project's contribution would not be cumulatively considerable with the implementation of Mitigation Measure M-NO-3 (Fixed Mechanical Equipment Noise Controls) and the impact would be less than significant with mitigation. - Cumulative construction-related air quality impacts are discussed under Impact C-AQ-2 starting on SEIR p.
 3.D-91.
-As explained on RTC pp. 4.G-5 to 4.G-6, the "project-level health risk assessment identified sensitive receptors that are close to where the new City College Facilities Master Plan projects might be located, and acknowledges that possibility that these projects could generate construction-related toxic air contaminant emissions at the same time as the proposed project (emphasis added)."
-The SEIR analysis identifies a significant impact related to cumulative health risk on offsite and onsite sensitive receptors with respect to increase cancer risk, identified appropriate mitigation measures, and concludes that even with implementation of Mitigation Measures M-AQ-2a (Construction Emissions Minimization), M-AQ-4a (Diesel Backup Generator Specifications), and M-AQ-4b (Install MERV 13 Filters at the Daycare Facility), such impacts would be significant and unavoidable. - As discussed on draft SEIR pp. 3.A-3 and 3.B-31, the proposed project meets the Public Resources Code section 21099(d) criteria as a residential, mixed-use infill project in a transit priority area; therefore, parking, and/or its displacement, is not considered a significant impact on the environment pursuant to CEQA.
-Refer to Response 4 regarding how indirect parking effects are addressed in the SEIR and RTC.
+As explained on RTC pp. 4.G-5 to 4.G-6, the "project-level health risk assessment identified sensitive receptors that are close to where the new City College facilities master plan projects might be located, and acknowledges the possibility that these projects could generate construction-related toxic air contaminant emissions at the same time as the proposed project (emphasis added)."
+The SEIR analysis identifies a significant impact related to cumulative health risk on offsite and onsite sensitive receptors with respect to increased cancer risk and identifies Mitigation Measures M-AQ-2a (Construction Emissions Minimization), M-AQ-4a (Diesel Backup Generator Specifications), and M-AQ-4b (Install MERV 13 Filters at the Daycare Facility).
+The SEIR concludes that even with implementation of Mitigation Measures M-AQ-2a, M-AQ-4a, and M-AQ-4b, such impacts would be significant and unavoidable, because such mitigation doesn't reduce air pollutants to below thresholds of significance. - As discussed on SEIR pp. 3.A-3 and 3.B-31, the proposed project meets the Public Resources Code section 21099(d) criteria as a residential, mixed-use infill project in a transit priority area; therefore, parking, and/or its displacement, is not considered a significant impact on the environment pursuant to CEQA.
+Refer to Response 4 below regarding how indirect parking effects are addressed in the SEIR and RTC document.